A

 rising, the number of elderly increasing, and people between

-jobs for much longer, the basis on which social security income
+jobs for much longer, the basis on which social security

-passed it by.
+Time has passed it by.

 QUESTION 7.
 Why would everyone receive a basic income?
 Is it not ridiculous